A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 • Specific details about my experience or results

-• Context about my situation or business
+• Context about my situation or business before using the product or service

-Turn Your Reviews Into Marketing Gold
+Turning Your Reviews Into Marketing Content

-Authentic Content for Your Own Marketing
+Authentic Content for Your Own Channels

 A woman with short curly hair and a blue top is pictured next to a testimonial about a website audit template, attributed to Liz Houston, Web Designer, United States.